Updated: March 2, 2023

 Where to Work on Kauai

-As you might guess, a good number of people on Kauai are employed in the tourism sector, or in occupations that support tourism, such as retail.
-If you’re coming to Kauai and looking for employment, these numbers will give you a sense of where to start looking:
+As we mentioned earlier, a good number of people on Kauaʻi are employed in the tourism sector or in occupations that support tourism, such as retail.
+If you’re coming to Kauaʻi and looking for employment, this list of top industries will give you a sense of where to start looking:

 As with housing, sites like Craigslist will get you started, but your best bet is to get out and meet people.
 Talk to any friends you have on the island.
 Even if they don’t know of anyone hiring, having an on-island reference can give you a leg up.